Mohan-Palat/project-11/README.md

 #  **The Reactors Exchange**

-The Reactors Exchange is web site where users can see the exchange rate for currency in over 50 countries.
+The Reactors Exchange is web site where users can see the exchange rate for 50 currencies  used in over 70+ countries.

 ### Installation